Back to AIHPA Home Page

 Any club may run a G or H status meets or competitions.
 These meets may be sanctioned by AIHPA for classification or qualification purposes, but do not carry event championship title status recognised by AIHPA.

-- Titles are maintained and recognised by AIHPA only for A to F group AIHPA sanctioned events.
+- Titles are maintained and recognised by the AIHPA only for A to F group AIHPA sanctioned events.

 High Power Rifle Champions and Title Holders Listing for all AIHPA Sanctioned events.